 The clinical phenotype associated with fragile X syndrome is variable and may be subtle in females.
-Therefore, the American College of Medical Genetics and Genomics (ACMG) suggests that testing be considered in all individuals with intellectual disability, developmental delay, or autism, and especially in the presence of other fragile X characteristics or a family history of fragile X syndrome or undiagnosed intellectual disability.4
+Therefore, the American College of Medical Genetics and Genomics (ACMG) suggests that testing is considered in all individuals with intellectual disability, developmental delay, or autism, and especially in the presence of other fragile X characteristics or a family history of fragile X syndrome or undiagnosed intellectual disability.

 Primary Ovarian Insufficiency:

-Further, ACMG and the American College of Obstetricians and Gynecologists (ACOG) recommend testing for women with evidence of primary ovarian insufficiency, i.e. infertility associated with elevated follicle stimulating hormone (FSH).4,6 As above, FMR1 testing should be considered when there is an accompanying family history of fragile X syndrome or undiagnosed intellectual disability, or if there is family history of primary ovarian failure.
+Further, ACMG and the American College of Obstetricians and Gynecologists (ACOG) recommend testing for women with evidence of primary ovarian insufficiency, i.e. infertility associated with elevated follicle-stimulating hormone (FSH)., As above, FMR1 testing should be considered when there is an accompanying family history of fragile X syndrome or undiagnosed intellectual disability, or if there is a family history of primary ovarian failure.

 Fragile X Associated Tremor/Ataxia Syndrome:

-FMR1 testing should also be considered in men and women with late onset cerebellar ataxia and intention tremor, especially in the presence of family history of movement disorders, fragile X syndrome, or undiagnosed intellectual disability.4
+FMR1 testing should also be considered in men and women with late-onset cerebellar ataxia and intention tremor, especially in the presence of family history of movement disorders, fragile X syndrome, or undiagnosed intellectual disability.

 FMR1 CGG repeat size

-ACMG Quality Assurance Committee and the Professional Practice and Guidelines Committee8,9
+Based on recommendations of the ACMG Quality Assurance Committee and the Professional Practice and Guidelines Committee,

 Thorough interpretation of results is dependent on the indication for testing and relies on good communication of clinical information from the ordering provider.

 - CGG repeats less than 45 are considered normal and are not consistent with a diagnosis of or risk for fragile X syndrome or any of the FMR1-related disorders.